List of Die Hard characters: John Jack McClane Jr.

-John "Jack" Jr. is the son of John McClane & Holly Gennaro and the brother of Lucy McClane.
+John "Jack" Jr. is the son of John McClane and Holly Gennaro and the younger brother of Lucy McClane.
 He plays a main role in A Good Day to Die Hard.
-When Jack is arrested for an assassination in a nightclub in Moscow, McClane who hasn't spoke to his son for several years heads over there to find out what happened to him.
+When Jack is arrested for an assassination in a nightclub in Moscow, McClane who has not spoken to his son for several years, goes to him to find out what happened to him.
 It is later revealed that Jack is a CIA operative set on a deep-cover mission in Russia that has lasted for three years without his father's knowledge.
 He is portrayed by Jai Courtney.

 In Live Free or Die Hard, cyber-terrorist Thomas Gabriel calls him Jack, which is a common alternative nickname for "John" in the United States.
 In early drafts of the script of Live Free or Die Hard, John Jr. was set to be in the film.

-In A Good Day to Die Hard, Jack is a CIA agent stationed in Russia to retrieve Yuri Komarov, a political prisoner who had evidence against Viktor Chagarin in a file at Chernobyl.
+In A Good Day to Die Hard, Jack is a CIA agent stationed in Russia to extricate Yuri Komarov, a political prisoner who had evidence against Viktor Chagarin in a file at Chernobyl.
 To get close to Komarov, he kills a Russian millionaire and asks to testify against Komarov for a shorter sentence.
 John McClane goes to Russia after finding out about Jack's arrest, but not his CIA mission or ties.
 Similar to daughter Lucy in Live Free or Die Hard, son Jack was estranged from his father.

 Jack and his father gain admiration and respect for each other.
 They take down Komarov and his daughter Irina and discover their true plot of retrieving weapon-grade uranium from Chernobyl.
 Jack throws Komarov to death into the rotor-blades of Irina's helicopter, after he claims John will die.

 Antagonists

 Hans Gruber

 Hans Gruber is the main antagonist of Die Hard.
-He is a cold and unpredictable ex-Volksfrei radical from Zittau in East Germany, who leads a gang of thieves who take over Nakatomi Plaza, imprisoning hostages as part of a scheme to heist $640 million in bearer bonds from the building's vault.
+He is a cold and unpredictable ex-Volksfrei radical from Zittau in East Germany, who leads a gang of thieves who take over Nakatomi Plaza, imprisoning hostages as part of a scheme to heist $640 million in negotiable bearer bonds from the building's vault.
 His plan comes to a halt when John McClane kills three of his men and steals his bag of C-4 explosives.
-Gruber then sends Karl Vreski, Fritz, and Franco, to retrieve them, all the while dealing with the police and the hostages.
-Gruber meets McClane himself disguised as "Bill Clay", but is quickly discovered.
+Gruber then sends Karl Vreski, Fritz, and Franco to retrieve them, all the while dealing with the police and the hostages.
+Gruber meets McClane himself disguised as "Wm Bill Clay", but is quickly discovered.
 A shootout with McClane ensues, and despite losing Fritz and Franco, he manages to retrieve the detonators and escape.
 He later discovers one of the hostages, Holly Gennaro, is McClane's wife, and keeps her as a hostage as he steals the bearer bonds.
 John McClane confronts Hans Gruber and his surviving henchman Eddie in the end and, although Gruber seems to have the upper hand, he is shot in the shoulder and falls out a window, still clinging to Holly.
 McClane saves his wife and Gruber falls to his death.

 He was portrayed by Alan Rickman.